peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Writes this CBOR object to a data stream.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
-The example method given below (written in C# for the .NET version) can be used to write out certain keys of a CBOR map in a given order:
+If the CBOR object contains BOR maps, or is a CBOR map, the keys to the map are written out to the ata stream in an undefined order.
+The example method given below written in C# for the .NET version) can be used to write out certain eys of a CBOR map in a given order:

     // Writes each key of 'mapObj' to 'outputStream'in the order given in keys'.
 Only keys // found in 'keys' will be written if they exist in